Your Reliable UV Disinfection Unit Manufacturer

 ➣How Can I Properly Maintain my Ultraviolet Disinfection Unit?

 Ultraviolet disinfection units are like any other essential apparatus; they necessitate frequent and high-level maintenance to function optimally over extended periods.
-The shell housing the UV lamp must be regularly cleaned to ensure germicidal rays reach the microbes effectively.
+The shell housing of the UV lamp must be regularly cleaned to ensure germicidal rays reach the microbes effectively.
 The housing or quartz sleeve should be replaced after two to three years of use.

 Cleaning should be carefully carried out using solutions of citric acid or sodium hydrosulfite (at a concentration of 0.15%).
 After shutting down the ultraviolet disinfection unit, you should cleanse the plumbing system to get rid of the amassed pollutants.
-In addition, you should allow for UV lamp warm-up before reusing the system again.
+In addition, you should allow for a UV lamp warm-up before reusing the system again.
 The entire UV water sterilizer and your plumbing system should be sterilized using chemicals like chlorine.

 Ultraviolet lamps tend to depreciate in intensity over a specific period of time.
 In fact, the intensity of a UV lamp can depreciate by 20% within 100 hours of use.
 Higher intensity is however maintained in the following hours (up to 9,000 hours).
 This means you should substitute the worn-out lamps after approximately 12 months if your system runs for the whole day.

 Disinfecting feed water comprising dissolved organic and inorganic compounds like iron and suspended solids using ultraviolet water filters can be quite difficult.
-These constituents may absorb the UV-C radiation meant to inactivate the microorganisms or shield the microbes from the reach of the germicidal radiation.
+These constituents may absorb the UV-C radiation meant to inactivate the microorganisms or shield the microbes from the reach of germicidal radiation.
 Below, we look at some of the best pretreatment processes for ultraviolet disinfection units.

 ● Media filtration.